NASA study in Hawaii paving way for human travel to Mars

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

-“Spam gets quite popular,” Binstead said.
-The crew will get occasional resupply deliveries that will be recovered by a robot in order to maintain their isolation.

-The habitat has small sleeping areas for each crew member as well as a kitchen, laboratory and bathroom.
-The facility has 1200-square feet of floor space, about the size of a small house.
+She said NASA’s timeline is realistic unless the agency is “directed to do something different by the new administration.”

+Trump’s transition team did not respond to an emailed request for comment on NASA’s plan.

-Leading the crew is mission commander James Bevington, a freelance space researcher who has acted as a visiting researcher for the International Space University and a consultant at Northwestern University.
+Leading the crew is mission commander James Bevington, a freelance space scientist who has acted as a visiting researcher for the International Space University.
 The other team members include engineers, a computer scientist, a doctoral candidate and a biomedical expert.

-They were selected from a group of 700 applicants with backgrounds in space science.
+They were selected from a group of 700 applicants that went through cognitive and personality tests as well as extensive interviews.

 “When I started, my biggest fear was that we were going to be that crew that turned out like Biosphere 2, which wasn’t a very pretty picture,” Bevington said.

-Biosphere 2 was an experimental greenhouse-like habitat in Arizona in the 1990s.
-It housed different natural ecosystems in an effort to study what would be needed for habitation on other planets.
+Biosphere 2 was a 1990s experimental greenhouse-like habitat in Arizona.
+It housed different natural ecosystems and a small crew in an effort to understand what would be needed for humans to live on other planets.

 The experiment quickly spiraled out of control as the habitat failed to maintain safe levels of carbon dioxide and the crew grew discontent.

-The latest HI-SEAS mission is the third round of research funded by NASA.
+The latest HI-SEAS mission is the third round of research funded by NASA, which has dedicated over $2 million to the Hawaii project.
 Previous missions focused on food requirements and crew cohesion.

-This crew will wear devices around their necks that will measure their moods and proximity to other team members.
-They’ll also use virtual reality devices to simulate familiar and comforting surroundings they wouldn’t have access to while living on Mars.

-The project is designed to help NASA send humans to examine an asteroid by 2025 and to land on Mars sometime in the 2030s.

 Follow Hawaii correspondent Caleb Jones on Twitter: https://twitter.com/CalebAP See more of his work here: https://apnews.com/search/Caleb%20Jones%20Hawaii